stacklok/codegate-docs/README.md

 ## Deployment

-The `docs.codegate.ai` site is published using Vercel.
+The `docs.stacklok.com` site is published using Vercel.
 Automatic previews for branches and pull requests are enabled.
 The production site is published from the `main` branch.

 ## About

-This site is built with [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This site is built with [Docusaurus](https://docusaurus.io/).